ludecieldev/101pong/README.md

 # 101pong : Epitech Project

-The goal of this project is to work on a 3D version of this game (or of the Breakout game. . . ).
+The goal of this project is to work on a 3D version of the Pong game (or of the Breakout game. . . ).
 Only one paddle will be considered, located in the (Oxy) plane (which is defined by the equation z = 0).

 ### Installation